Skip to content

 Prerequisites

-Your First git-autosquash Session
+Your First Session

-Step 1: Set Up a Test Scenario
+Step 1: Set Up Test Scenario

 Step 2: Run git-autosquash